-Senate gives IG 14 days to fish out Benue killers
+Senate Gives IG 14 Days to Fish Out Benue Killers

-They presented to him their resolution after a six-hour debate of the report of a committee that examined the Benue State killings and its aftermath.

-Senate President Bukola Saraki, who led the delegation to the Villa, said that the President received the team and its briefs very well.

-Also yesterday, the Senate mandated Inspector General of Police Ibrahim Idris to fish out perpetrators of the killings within 14 days.
+The Nigerian Senate has mandated Inspector General of Police Ibrahim Idris to fish out perpetrators of the killings in Benue State by suspected Fulani herdsmen within 14 days.

 Seventy-three bodies were buried last week in Makurdi – they were victims of the January 1 attacks on communities in Logo and Guma local government areas of Benue State.